MK2112/nn-zero-to-hero-notes/B - Talk - Intro to LLMs - Director's Cut/B - Intro to LLMs - Director's Cut Notes.md

 <img src="images/Pasted%20image%2020231123135353.png" /><br>Source: [Thinking, fast and slow](https://search.worldcat.org/en/title/706020998)

 **System 2** and the complex ability to determine output from a branch in a tree of thought is what academics is on the hunt for right now.
-Algorithms like [Dreamer](https://arxiv.org/abs/1912.01603) (for Reinforcement Learning) are maybe not directly related to tree of thought, but start to go in that direction in the sense that a latent, off-branching imagination is used.
+Algorithms like [Dreamer](https://arxiv.org/abs/1912.01603) (for Reinforcement Learning) are maybe not directly related to tree-of-thought, but they start to go in this direction in the sense that a latent imagination is used to self-optimize.

 <img src="images/Pasted%20image%2020231123135937.png" width="250" height="auto" /><br>Source: [Tree of Thoughts: Deliberate Problem Solving with Large Language Models](https://arxiv.org/abs/2305.10601)